MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-endpoint/mac-device-control-overview.md

 ### Settings

 > [!NOTE]
-> Both Android (portableDevice) and iOS (appleDevice) are in Preview and not in GA now.
+> Both Android (portableDevice) and iOS (appleDevice) are in public preview and not in general availability at the moment.

 | Property name | Description | Options |
 |:---|:---|:---|